BEDBUG INFESTATION: A QUICK OVERVIEW

 Unpleasant odor

-In severe infestations, bedbugs may produce a distinct, musty odor, often compared to the smell of wet, moldy clothing or shoes.
-This smell comes from the bugs’ scent glands and is more noticeable when many bedbugs are present.
+In severe infestations, bedbugs can produce a musty odor that is sometimes compared to damp or moldy clothing.
+This comes from the bugs’ scent glands and is more noticeable when large numbers are present.

 HOW BEDBUGS SPREAD